 Dwellingup has become a year-round destination for many visitors.
 The Dwellingup History and Visitor Information Centre is located in a building on Marrinup Street, and is constructed from local timber.
 It houses a unique collection of historical items related to the Dwellingup area including the rise and fall of the mill towns, the 1961 bushfires and the POW camp.

-The world-class Forest Heritage Centre offers a unique look at the areas forest heritage including an 11 metre forest canopy viewing platform and series of walkways.
+The world-class Forest Discovery Centre offers a unique look at the areas forest heritage including an 11 metre forest canopy viewing platform and series of walkways.
 It also houses the School of Wood.

 Dwellingup is situated in a timber and fruit-growing district east of Pinjarra.
 It has a population of around 400, and the name is derived from the Nyoongar word for place of nearby water relating to the proximity of the Murray River.
 In the early twentieth century the major industries of this district were farming, timber milling and railway sleeper cutting.
 The Track is aligned in many places along the old railway formations.